fermuch/medio-comms/README.md

 **NOTE:** it is important to also add Nanopb, as it is used to compile the protobuf messages.

-It is also needed to set up compilation of the ProtoBuf file.
+### Set up the ProtoBuf file

 First of all, copy the file `proto/v1/messages_medio.proto` into your project.

-Remember to update it when updating this dependency!
+**NOTE:** Remember to update the file when updating this library!

 Add the following to your `platformio.ini`: